PauloRlopez/SQL_Basics/README.md

 ### Thank you, very much!

-Note:  The database [postreSQL](https://www.pgadmin.org/licence.php) andt it database examples can be used according to their terms.
+Note:  The database [postreSQL](https://www.pgadmin.org/licence.php) andt its database examples can be used according to their terms.